hyperledger-archives/fabric/docs/API/SandboxSetup.md

 To register a new user through the CLI use the following command:

     cd $GOPATH/src/github.com/hyperledger/fabric/peer
-./peer login <username> -n -a <affiliation_entity> -r <affiliation_role>
+    ./peer login <username> -n -a <affiliation_entity> -r <affilition_role>

 The command will prompt for a password and for the password confirmation.
 The affiliation must be a valid entity as is defined in the 'eca' section of the membersrvc.yaml file.
+For example:

+	./peer login jim -n -a back_a -r 111333444

 REST Request: